 Jesus Christ is the most portrayed figure in the history of art.
 Across centuries, artists have created countless pictures of Jesus to express faith, devotion, and cultural identity.
 From early Christian icons to Renaissance masterpieces, from Medieval crucifixion scenes to modern digital interpretations, these images reflect the way humanity has envisioned the face and presence of Christ.

-- Portraits of Jesus that emphasize His humanity and divinity.
+- Portraits of Jesus that reflect devotional and symbolic representations beyond the Gospel narrative.

 - Medieval pictures of Jesus that shaped Christian devotion in Europe.